Retronome – A Versatile Analog Drum Machine for My Hammond Organ

 In the process of designing Retronome, I studied the circuitry of several 1970s commercial offerings.
 One thing that virtually all had in common was a large diode array used as a read-only memory (ROM) to store multiple beat patterns for each instrument.
 Selecting a rhythm would cause one or more patterns and their corresponding instruments to be combined to produce the requested rhythm.
 I went through many possible designs based on these older methods, including one where the diode ROM was replaced by an EPROM chip, and another where there was a separate instrument-select switch for each point in a rhythm.

 I eventually settled on a design half way in between, which I felt matched the Hammond organ philosophy very well.
-Much like a Hammond organ lets one combine individual harmonics to produce a sound (as opposed to the presets-only approach of other electronic organs), I devised a rhythm pattern generator that lets the organist select the individual percussion sequences individually.
+Much like a Hammond organ lets one combine individual harmonics to produce a sound (as opposed to the presets-only approach of other electronic organs), I devised a rhythm pattern generator that lets the organist select the individual percussion sequences separately.
 Thus one can add to or subtract from a rhythm just as one might adjust the drawbar settings to change the character of tone produced.

 The final design has four rotary knobs and six tablet switches.
 The knobs are: